Getting Started

 Explore the Project Structure

-Take a lookg at all project files:
+Take a look at all project files:

 For example, you might see something like:

-This means that you can access the clan
+verify that you can run clan

 You should see something like this: